Are you in the mood for a refreshing iced beverage but can't decide between a cold brew or an iced latte?

 Is cold brew coffee stronger than an iced latte?

 Cold brew is definitely stronger than an iced latte.
-Because cold brew is served as is, the flavor will be much stronger than an iced latte made using espresso shots, milk, ice cubes, and a sweetener of choice.
+Because cold brew is served as is, the flavor will be much stronger than that of an iced latte made with espresso shots, milk, ice cubes, and a sweetener of choice.

 Cold brew involves steeping coarsely ground beans in cool water for 12-24 hours (I usually go 15 hours), then slowly straining the grounds from the concentrated coffee solution: